Miles-long lines, the kindness of strangers, an uncertain future: Scenes from the Ukraine-Poland border

 “My friend, she got an asthma attack just from fear of those brutal police on that side,” he said.

-Pavlenko, the Ukrainian border security spokesman, said that there was no special treatment for Ukrainians over foreigners, but border guards were giving priority with families with small children, the elderly and those in need of medical assistance.
+Pavlenko, the Ukrainian border security spokesman, said that there was no special treatment for Ukrainians over foreigners, but border guards were giving priority to families with small children, the elderly and those in need of medical assistance.
 “There are no privileges for anyone else,” he said.

 ‘We always know that one day it could be us’